-Tips to Comfort Cats and Dogs with Separation Anxiety
+Tips to Help Cats & Dogs with Separation Anxiety

-In fact, it’s estimated that of the nearly 90 million dogs1 in the country, 20 to 40 percent taken to veterinary behavioral specialists are affected by separation anxiety.2
+Today it is estimated that of the nearly 90 million dogs in the country, 20 to 40 percent who are taken to veterinary behavior specialists are there because their owners are looking to treat dog separation anxiety.
+It is important to remember cats are also affected by separation anxiety.

-If your pet has separation anxiety, you may notice some behavioral changes.
-Purina Chief Veterinary Officer Dr. Kurt Venator says to watch for the following signs:
+If your pet has separation anxiety, you may begin to notice some behavioral changes.
+Purina Chief Veterinary Officer Dr. Kurt Venator DVM, PhD says to watch for the following signs:

 - Improper urination or defecation in the house not associated with puppy or kitten training